 Ajaristsqali Georgia (AGL) is a fast growing organisation in renewable power, namely hydropower.
-AGL is developing a cascade scheme in the Adjara region of south western Georgia with an aim to supply the region and selected parts of northern Turkey with a reliable power source (see details below).
+AGL is developing the Ajaristsqali hydropower project in the Adjara region of south western Georgia with an aim to supply the region and selected parts of northern Turkey with a reliable power source (see details below).

-AGL has completed minor Advanced Works (AW) for the construction of approach roads, concreting for slope stabilisation for the main construction phase.
+AGL has completed minor Advanced Works (AW) for the construction of approach roads, concreting for slope stabilization and construction of 2 workers camps in Shuakhevi and Didachara villages for the main construction phase.
+As of March 2014, AGL has also completed payment of compensation for hectares of land in various project areas to 344 households.
+There are only about 25 landowners yet to receive full compensation.

 AGL employed several private local contractors to carry out the construction activities.
 However, as described later in this document, AGL's international and local supervision staff managed and coordinated the works.
 AGL employed 63 local people across 4 works sites; these sites were managed and run by 3 international managers.
-The work areas were in Didachara, Tsablana, Chiruqistsqali and Akhaldaba areas respectively.
+The work areas were in Didachara, Tsablana, Chirugistsgali and Akhaldaba areas respectively.